The Strategic Deployment of Chinese Troops in the Defense of the Forbidden City

 Evolution of Imperial Guard Units

 With the Qing conquest in 1644, the defense system was overhauled to reflect Manchu military structure.
 The Eight Banners (Ba Qi) became the backbone of palace security.
 Bannermen—ethnically Manchu, Mongol, and Han—were stationed in garrisons immediately outside the Forbidden City, with specific banners assigned to guard the nine gates.
-The Imperial Bodyguard, composed of elite Manchu and Mongol aristocrats, watched over the emperor’s private apartments.
+The Eight Banners were organized along both ethnic and military lines, with each banner comprising multiple companies.
+The Imperial Bodyguard, composed of elite Manchu and Mongol aristocrats, watched over the emperor's private apartments.
 Additionally, the Firearms Brigade was equipped with matchlocks and later flintlock muskets, deployed on the walls and towers to provide ranged defense.
 This system remained largely intact until the mid-19th century, when external pressures and internal decay began to erode its effectiveness.

 Command and Control Structures